snowcoders/sortier/README.md

 [![CircleCI branch](https://img.shields.io/circleci/project/github/snowcoders/sortier/master.svg)](https://circleci.com/gh/snowcoders/sortier)

 ## Introduction
 Sortier is an opinionated code sorter similar to how Prettier is a opinionated code formatter.
-Given a file, it parses then figures out how to sort and rearrange souce code in a consistent way.
+Given a file, it parses then figures out how to sort and rearrange source code in a consistent way.

 Examples of what sortier will sort:
  - Import statements